-- Additional savings and efficiencies are being identified in the development of the supplemental budget to be presented to EC-Ext(2025).
-While reductions in all objects of expenditure are being identified, the main focus of the savings and efficiencies is a reduction in travel costs and costs associated with short-term staff and consultants. - The additionally planned efficiencies and savings are expected to represent approximately 3.0% of WMO's total annual budget (based on the 2026 budget approved by EC-79).
+Additional savings and efficiencies are being identified in the development of the supplemental budget to be presented to EC-Ext(2025).
+While reductions in all objects of expenditure are being identified, the main focus of the savings and efficiencies is a reduction in travel costs and costs associated with short-term staff and consultants.

-- In addition to the above efficiencies, and in line with the expectations of the UN80 initiative, WMO has a long history of cooperation with other United Nations system organizations and is actively engaged in nine of the United Nations High-Level Committee on Management (HLCM) far-reaching efficiency initiatives.
-A selection of key areas of WMO cooperation with the United Nations system focused on efficiencies both for WMO and the wider United Nations system is as follows: - Ombudsman and ethics functions, which are outsourced to the United Nations to have consistent and high-quality functions in a cost-effective manner; - ERP and payroll processing, which represent two of the HLCM far-reaching efficiency measures, and which WMO embraced through outsourcing to the United Nations Development Programme (UNDP) prior to the UN80 initiative; - Partnering on procurement through the Common Procurement Activities Group (CPAG) to leverage the combined purchasing and negotiating power of the Geneva-based United Nations organizations to benefit all organizations. - Staff impact: In line with established United Nations administrative and legal practice, the WMO Secretariat has ensured that all staff affected by the reorganization were appropriately informed, consulted and engaged throughout the process.
+- ➤ The additionally planned efficiencies and savings are expected to represent approximately 3.0% of WMO's total annual budget (based on the 2026 budget approved by EC-79). - ➤ In addition to the above efficiencies, and in line with the expectations of the UN80 initiative, WMO has a long history of cooperation with other UN System Organization and is actively engaged in nine of the UN High-Level Committee on Management (HLCM) far reaching efficiency initiatives.
+A selection of key areas of WMO cooperation with the UN System focused on efficiencies both for WMO and the wider UN System is as follows: - Ombudsman and Ethics functions, which are outsourced to the United Nations to have consistent and high-quality functions in a cost-effective manner; - ERP and Payroll processing, which represent two of the HLCM Far Reaching Efficiency Measures, and which WMO embraced through outsourcing to UNDP prior to the UN80 initiative; and - Partnering on procurement through the Common Procurement Activities Group (CPAG) to leverage the combined purchasing and negotiating power of the Geneva-based UN organizations to benefit all organizations - Staff Impact: In line with established United Nations administrative and legal practice, the WMO Secretariat has ensured that all staff affected by the reorganisation were appropriately informed, consulted and engaged throughout the process.
 Staff were provided multiple avenues for input and feedback through: - Consultation: Staff were able to provide comments and suggestions through a Task Team which included representatives of the Staff Association.
-The Staff Association maintained direct communication with staff, providing regular updates on Task Team discussions and outcomes. - Regular communication: At the same time, three townhalls were held to inform staff of current challenges and the reorganization, ensuring transparent dialogue and trust-building. - Digital transparency platform: To further support transparency and access to information, WMO established an intranet site on the WMO Hub, where staff can access reform-related documents, timelines and announcements.
-This platform serves as a central resource for staff engagement and ensures that all personnel are kept informed of developments in real time.
+The Staff Association maintained direct communication with staff, providing regular updates on Task Team discussions and outcomes. - > Regular Communication: At the same time, three Townhalls were held to inform staff of current challenges and the reorganisation, ensuring transparent dialogue and trust-building. - Digital Transparency Platform: To further support transparency and access to information, WMO established an intranet site on the WMO Hub, where staff could access reform-related documents, timelines and announcements.
+This platform serves as a central resource for staff engagement and ensured that all personnel are kept informed of developments in real time.
 The intranet page also provided information to staff on special measures in place for those who chose to transition out from WMO.

-Staff, including those affected by the reorganization, also have access to independent and confidential support services.
+Staff, including those affected by the reorganisation, also have access to independent and confidential support services.
 Staff may seek free assistance from the Staff Counsellors Office, Office of the Ombudsman, Office of Staff Legal Assistance and a management evaluation review process.
 These services are available to help staff navigate the transition, raise concerns and receive guidance on their rights and options.